MicrosoftDocs/azure-docs/articles/api-management/api-management-advanced-policies.md

 -   [Forward request](#ForwardRequest) - Forwards the request to the backend service.
 -   [Limit concurrency](#LimitConcurrency) - Prevents enclosed policies from executing by more than the specified number of requests at a time.
 -   [Log to Event Hub](#log-to-eventhub) - Sends messages in the specified format to an Event Hub defined by a Logger entity.
--   [Emit-metric](#emit-metric) - Sends custom metrics to Application Insights at execution.
+-   [Emit metrics](#emit-metrics) - Sends custom metrics to Application Insights at execution.
 -   [Mock response](#mock-response) - Aborts pipeline execution and returns a mocked response directly to the caller.
 -   [Retry](#Retry) - Retries execution of the enclosed policy statements, if and until the condition is met.
 Execution will repeat at the specified time intervals and up to the specified retry count.
 -   [Return response](#ReturnResponse) - Aborts pipeline execution and returns the specified response directly to the caller.